TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SessionStorageFramework/UserSessionManagement.rst

 The :php:`UserSession` object can be used to change and retrieve information in an object-oriented way.

-For creating :php:`UserSession`-objects the :php:`UserSessionManager` must be used since this manager acts as the main factory for user sessions and therefore handles all necessary tasks like fetching, evaluating and persisting them.
+For creating :php:`UserSession` objects the :php:`UserSessionManager` must be used since this manager acts as the main factory for user sessions and therefore handles all necessary tasks like fetching, evaluating and persisting them.
 Effectively encapsulating all calls to the